dustinfast/aeye_typer/README.md

 Device: Tobii 4L

-Device installation is handled by the docker build process.
-To verify your eye-tracker installation run `./test_eyetracker_conn.sh`.
+Device installation is handled by the docker build process but must be calibrated.
+Run `tobiiproeyetrackermanager` perform calibration.

 #### EEG Installation